magicstep/magicstep.github.io/viatc/index.md

 ViATc
 =====
 ViATc - Vim mode at Total Commander
-2020/10/20  version 0.5.5en beta 15
+2020/10/24  version 0.5.5en beta 17
 ![viatc_logo credit: https://github.com/linxinhong](https://magicstep.github.io/viatc/viatc_logo.jpg?raw=true "viatc_logo")
 <sub>image credit: <A href="https://github.com/linxinhong" target="_blank">https://github.com/linxinhong</a></sub><br>
-This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
+This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from <a href="www.ghisler.com">ghisler.com</a>
 ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):
 - it's only a separate addition, easily disabled, it doesn't modify TC
 - adds more functionality - supports all that AutoHotkey does, not just TC
-- adds more shortcuts, user can add and reconfigure them
+- adds more shortcuts, you can add and reconfigure them

 ![mage credit: https://www.itqiyi.com/archives/2073](https://magicstep.github.io/viatc/viatc=Vim(AHK)TC.png?raw=true "viatc_logo")
 <sub> image credit: https://www.itqiyi.com/archives/2073  </sub>

 Download
 ========
-2020/10/20  version 0.5.5en beta 15
+2020/10/24  version 0.5.5en beta 17
-<a href="ViATc-0.5.5en_beta15_executable.zip">ViATc-0.5.5en_beta15_executable.zip</a><br>
+<a href="ViATc-0.5.5en_beta17_executable.zip">ViATc-0.5.5en_beta17_executable.zip</a><br>
 The zip file contains a script and exe file.
 I promise that the exe file is clean, however compiled AHK scripts trigger antiviruses so you might have to add an exception.
 The script choice is recommended anyway.

 To get the most recent script (without exe), download <a href="https://github.com/magicstep/ViATc-English/archive/master.zip">https://github.com/magicstep/ViATc-English/archive/master.zip</a>